How to survive rush hours in Tokyo

 Some people manage to take a less crowded train.
 I introduce my four ways to avoid the crowded rush-hour train.
 I sometimes try to do bellow things during rush hour.

 Avoiding the rush hour is a very simple way.
 You had better take a train earlier or later than the time you planned and start to travel or work.
 If you avoid the rush hour in the morning, you need to start to travel at about 7 AM.

 ② Take an emptier train than another running for the same direction

 For example, when you go to Tokyo Station from Shinagawa Station, you need to take the Tokaido Line or the Yokosuka Line or the Yamanote Line or the Keihintohoku Line.
 In my experience, during the rush hour in the morning, the Tokaido Line and the Keihintohoku Line are more crowded than the other two lines.
-I recommend you to take the Yamanote Line in this case because the Yamanote Line in this section is not so crowded and the platform of the Yokosuka Line is far from the center of Tokyo Station.
-If you check the railway route map and search information before going to the destination, you might be able to take a not so crowded train even during rush hour.
+I recommend that you take the Yamanote Line in this case because the Yamanote Line in this section is not so crowded and the platform of the Yokosuka Line is far from the center of Tokyo Station.
+If you check the railway route map and search for information before going to the destination, you might be able to take a not so crowded train even during rush hour.

 ③ Wait for trains in an emptier place

 Waiting for trains in an emptier place is important.
 One train has many cars.
 Depending on the line and the station, the most crowded car changes.
-Generally, people tend to wait for trains near the stairs and elevators at a platform, and the car stopping near them become crowded.
-And many people are getting on and down train there, so you take a long time to get on.
-For example, on the platform of the Yamanote Line bound for Shinjuku at Shinagawa Station, the several train cars close to the very last car are especially crowded during rush hour in the morning.
+Generally, people tend to wait for trains near the stairs and elevators at a platform, and the car stopping near them becomes crowded.
+And many people are getting on and down the train there, so you take a long time to get on.
+For example, on the platform of the Yamanote Line bound for Shinjuku at Shinagawa Station, several train cars close to the very last car are especially crowded during rush hour in the morning.
 You need to wait for the train in the other place of the platform.

 ④Wait for the next train